almarklein/faq-div/README.md

 ```

-Add two lines of code :
+Add two lines of code.
+One to load the faq-div lib, and one to mark the start of your FAQ:
 ```html
 <script src='faq-div.min.js'></script>